top of page

 Music notation for My mother makes me mash...

-As you say (not sing) the words you'll notice they rhythms follow the speech pattern and each syllable represents a note.
+As you say (not sing) the words, you'll notice the rhythms follow the speech pattern and each syllable represents a note.

 sheet music with rhythmic syllables My mother makes me mash